Andre-LA/nene/docs/init.md

 function Nene:render_clear(color: facultative(Color)): boolean
 ```

-it clears the rendering target with the given `color`.
+It clears the rendering target with the given `color`.

+If `color` is not given, then is set to "background color".

 Returns an `ok` status with `true` value if successful.